This page is referenced by:

 For this first supplemental section we'll provide you some tips on how to succeed in this course.

 Plan your time: To succeed at a high level in most university courses, you need devote between 6 and 9 hours of time to each course, each week.
 We have structured the expectations in HIST 2F90 to be more modest in the first few weeks, so that you have a chance to get used to learning in the online environment.
 However, the workload will increase as the course progresses, so you need to plan your time effectively and be disciplined every week.
 You will need to stay disciplined, of course, in all of your university courses, if you wish to succeed, but disciplined and regular work is especially crucial for success in an online course such as this one.
 Based on the experiences of students in other online courses, those who keep up with course work tend to do better than they might in face-to-face courses, while those who do not keep up tend to do more poorly.
 We would like you all to succeed.

 Take responsibility for your own learning: One of the great advantages of an online course is that it offers you great flexibility in your time; one of the great disadvantages of an online course is that it’s easy to ignore.
 Success in this course demands that you schedule your time wisely and take responsibility for your own learning.

 To be an effective and active learner we expect that you will:

-- Check Sakai regularly (including Messages and the Calendar);
+- Check Brightspace regularly (including Announcements and the Calendar);

 - Make sure that you read all available resources thoughtfully and carefully;